'Is that respect? I don't know': Nikki Haley's parting claim is hard to judge

 Strip all of that away, however, and he says there may be more than a grain of validity in Trump's argument.

-There's evidence that this tough talk has earned a sort of begrudging respect in France, as the Washington Post points out.
+There's evidence that this tough talk has earned a sort of reluctant respect in France, as The Washington Post points out.

-Among the French, Trump's popularity is among the lowest in Europe.
-But ask them whether they think the U.S. is as powerful a world leader as it was 10 years ago, and more say yes now than they did at the end of Obama's presidency.
+Among the French, Trump's popularity ratings are among the lowest in Europe.
+But ask them whether they think the U.S. is as powerful a world leader as it was 10 years ago, and more now say yes than at the end of Obama's presidency.

-In Russia, for all Trump's personal overtures toward Putin, the U.S. under his administration has taken a tougher stance than most people realize.
+In Russia, for all of Trump's personal overtures toward Putin, his administration has taken a tougher stance than most people realize.

 It has sold anti-tank missiles to Ukraine forces who are fighting Kremlin-backed rebels, expelled 60 diplomats over the poisoning of an ex-spy on U.K. soil, and slapped sanctions on dozens of individuals and entities.